larsvers/worldbank-data-interface/README_scatter.md

 ### The worldbank scatterplots

-The [Worldbank Data Interface](http://larsvers.github.io/worldbank-data-interface/), which attempts to give a good overview of where the world has been heading in the past 50 years.
+The [Worldbank Data Interface](http://larsvers.github.io/worldbank-data-interface/) attempts to give a good overview of where the world has been heading in the past 50 years.
 One part of the interface is the *Explore* section allowing users to find associations between 2 or 3 variables against the backdrop of time.
 3 features to shine some light on:

 First, scatterplots still welcome help from more traditional means of data visualization.
 Especially, in business settings there will be users not acquainted with or inclined to learn how to read scatterplots.
 A simple addition of bar-charts representing each individual variable goes a long way here.